docker/compose/docs/index.md

     WORKDIR /code
     CMD python app.py

-Define your app's services so they can be run alongside in an isolated environment.
-(No more installing Postgres on your laptop!)
+Define your app's services so they can be run alongside in an isolated environment:

 ```yaml
 web: